Christoph16478/iq/iq_java.md

 ----

-**Consider the below program, identify the output, and also state the reason for that.**
+**Consider the below program, identify the output, and also state the reason for that?**

 ```java
 public class Main{